microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Even with the use of persistent data structures, this could be a lot of data.
 Moreover, since we will only need to recover whatever information we cannot derive from the original change, it seems wasteful to include other data.
-We could keep some arbitrary amount of restoration data on clients locally, but resort to requesting it from a document state history service in cases where it isn't.
+We could keep some arbitrary amount of repair data on clients locally, but resort to requesting it from a document state history service in cases where it isn't.
 This would however make the obtention of this data asynchronous.

+Restoration data is available to peers when all the changes that last contributed state to the portions of the document being deleted or overwritten by a change that is being undone are still within the collaboration window.
+This is likely to be rare in practice because collaboration windows tend to be much shorter than the lifetime of document contents.

 ### Rebasing Over Original and Inverse Changes